 The Homeless problem in Portland has been the topic of discussion for years.
-It’s a complex issue with no clear solution, but we’d like to take a night of in-depth discussion with Portland area experts, including Portland Mayor Ted Wheeler to discuss the problem, and what can be done about it.
+It’s a complex issue with no clear solution, but we’d like to take an afternoon for an in-depth discussion with Portland area experts, including Portland Mayor Ted Wheeler to discuss the problem, and what can be done about it.

 Join us in the Skype Live Studio Saturday April 29th @ 2pm or listen live at FM News 101 KXL